Moontastic/udacity-classic-arcade-game/README.md

 - Score: you can implement a score for the game.
 For example, the score can increase each time the player reaches the water, and it can be reset to 0 when collision occurs (or it can be reduced).
 - Collectibles: you can add gems to the game, allowing the player to collect them to make the game more interesting.
 - Anything else you like!

+# Run Game
+Click on "Clone or Download" on this repository page and download it as ZIP.
+Extract the folder content and open "index.html" from a browser for the game to run.

+# Game Rules
+The goal of the game is to reach the water side while avoiding getting hit by the bugs.
+When the player reaches the water side you pass to the next level where the difficulty increases making the bugs move faster.
+If you get hit you loose and go back to the first level.

+# Control
+Use the keyboard arrow keys to control the player movement direction.